 The website design team can use experience analytics to design a more streamlined, welcoming platform

-Teams may use a Ecommerce analytics platform to detect technical issues or bottlenecks on your site or app
+Teams may use a retail and ecommerce analytics platform to detect technical issues or bottlenecks on your site or app

-Customer support teams may leverage user analytics to figure out where users are most frustrated on your platform and gain context on user feedback
+Customer support teams can use behavioral analytics to figure out where users are most frustrated on your platform and gain context on user feedback

-Since digital experience analytics can be applied to several different teams, it’s a good idea to understand it thoroughly and know how to practice it effectively.
+Since digital experience analytics spans several teams, it's a good idea to understand it thoroughly and know how to practice it effectively.

 How does experience analytics work?